BrendanIzu/Color-App/README.md

 A moblie project I did for learning React Native, and git commands

+## About

+This project visualizes how colors mix based on their RGB values.
+I did enjoyed learning about react native and expo through working on this project.

 ## Getting Started

 Clone this project on your machine to have the code necessary to run this project locally.